crhall-writing/crhall-writing.github.io/_poems/vices.md

 why is it now, we get along so well
 like two deflated balloons
 each of us holding our favorite vice
-Wine in one and joint in other
+wine in one and joint in other

 a few weeks ago we agreed
 we’d quit what tears us apart